 Make sure you know where you are going for the interview.
 Think about making a visit before your interview to check the location and travel time.

 First impressions count.
 Make sure that you wear smart clothes.
 Whatever kind of job you’re going for, this will show that you are serious about getting the job.
 Make those important first impressions positive.

 Some employers will ask that you confirm your attendance for an interview.
 They might ask for you to do this by phoning, emailing or by replying to them in the post.

 In preparation for interviews, some employers may offer you the opportunity to disclose any special requirements you may have.
 This is so they can make reasonable adjustments to meet your needs.
 You do not have to disclose information unless you choose to.
-Visit Scope to find out more about asking for adjustments in an interview.

 Find out how to answer interview questions with real life examples (competency questions).
 View example questions and answers.